PsiGuy500/Playground/README.md

 # Cool-Codes
-This repository contains calculator programs, elementary machine learning and data science programs, and some other fun ones (All in Python).
+This repository contains calculator programs, elementary machine learning and data science programs, and some other fun ones.
+Most programs are written in Python.